 - Global Positioning (GPS): Utilises satellites to triangulate location, but the signal can easily be lost in buildings or containers

 - Radio Frequency (RF): Probably the most accurate technology, but the range can be limited, often used in conjunction with GPS/Cellular in premium devices

-Some signal types are also easier to ‘jam’ where savvy thieves can prevent the device from sending out a signal.
-However, this is a lot harder to do with premium trackers that use multiple signal types.
+Some signal types are also easier to ‘jam’ where savvy thieves can prevent the device from sending a signal.
+However, this is much harder with premium trackers that use multiple signal types.

 Allows you to plot a virtual fence around specific locations using map software.
-The system can then be set to send alerts when entering or leaving these locations.
+The system can then send alerts when entering or leaving these locations.
 Some trackers automatically create a Geofence around the vehicle when they are armed.